Login

 To explain with an analogy, a journalist can provide either data security or privacy to their sources.
 With data security, the journalist knows the source’s identity, which means there is an inherent risk of exposure or data leak even if the information is in the hands of only one person.
 On the other hand, if a source is anonymous, they do not face the risk of exposure as their identity is known to no one, even the journalist.

 At Azira, we prioritize data privacy not only for ethical and legal reasons but also to foster trust and enable innovation.
-As a privacy-first company, Near respects the rights of consumers and does not use data from individuals who have opted out of sharing their data.
+As a privacy-first company, Azira respects the rights of consumers and does not use data from individuals who have opted out of sharing their data.
 Data privacy, therefore, is not limited to protecting data from external threats; it also ensures that data is used responsibly and transparently, respecting our principle of privacy by design.

 Moving Towards Data Privacy